Kenneth Clark: Family and personal life

 During the Second World War the Clarks lived at Capo Di Monte, a "cottage" in Hampstead, or rather "three cottages knocked into one", before moving to the much larger Upper Terrace House nearby.
-They moved in 1953 when Clark bought the Norman castle of Saltwood in Kent, which became the family home.
+They moved in 1953 when Clark bought the Norman Saltwood Castle in Kent, which became the family home.
 In his later years he passed the castle to his elder son, moving to a purpose-built house in the grounds.

 Jane Clark died in 1976.
 Her death was expected, but left Clark devastated.
 Several of his women friends had hopes of marriage to him.
 His closest female friend, across thirty years, was the photographer Janet Woods, wife of the engraver Reynolds Stone; in common with Clark's daughter and sons, she was dismayed when he announced his intention to marry Nolwen de Janzé-Rice, daughter of Frederic and Alice de Janzé.
 The family felt that Clark was acting precipitately in marrying someone he had not known well for very long, but the wedding took place in November 1977.
 Clark and his second wife remained together until his death.